rahuleceer/Food-Ordering-Application/README.md

 # Food-Ordering-Application

-Clone this repo and setup on your local and do the below things to run application
+Clone this repo and setup on your local system and do the below things to run application

 ### To run this application
 go to Backend folder and run command